imwatsi/hive-plug-play/README.md

 - Clone the repo
 - `cd hive-plug-play`
 - `pip3 install -e .`
+### Optionally install with
+- `sudo python3 setup.py install`

 ### Run:

 *From command:*

-`hive_plug_play`
+Change user to your postgres account `su postgres` (this shouldn't be required if authenticating via certificate) `hive_plug_play`

 *Or from dir:*